-In a market sense, the electricity supply chain between the generators and consumers is divided into the
+In a market sense, the electricity supply chain between the generators and consumers is made up of the:

 - competitive wholesale generation sector